-We apply the GPI methodology as follows.
-First, we use LLaMA~3 (8 billion parameters) and Gemma~3 (1 billion parameters) to regenerate all posts in the dataset and extract the internal representation of the last token.
-Due to the autoregressive nature of generative models, this final-token representation captures the full information of each post.
-The resulting internal representation, denoted by $\bR_i$, has a dimensionality of 4096 for LLaMA3 and 1152 for Gemma3.
-Using this representation, we estimate the deconfounder $\boldf(\bR_i)$ and the outcome model $\mu_{T_i}(\boldf(\bR_i), \bm{Z}_i)$ via a neural network architecture described in the previous section.
+We apply the GPI methodology.
+First, we use LLaMA3 (eight billion parameters) and Gemma3 (one billion parameters) to reproduce all posts in the dataset and extract the internal representation of the last token.
+Due to the autoregressive nature of generative models, this final-token representation captures most of the information of each post \citep{neelakantan2022text, ma2024fine, jiang2024scaling}.
+The resulting internal representation, denoted by $\bR_i$, has a dimensionality of 4,096 for LLaMA3 and 1,152 for Gemma3.
+Using these representations, we estimate the deconfounder $\boldf(\bR_i)$ and the outcome model $\mu_{T_i}(\boldf(\bR_i), \bm{Z}_i)$ via a neural network architecture described in the previous section.

 To train the model for each outcome variable, we employed two-fold cross-validation on the full sample, following the recommendation of \citet{bach2024hyperparameter}.
-The hyperparameter search space included: \begin{itemize} \item Learning rate: $10^{-7}$ to $10^{-4}$ \item Dropout rate: 0.05 to 0.3 \item Outcome model architecture: single-layer MLP with ReLU activation and 50, 100, or 200 hidden units \item Deconfounder architecture: two-layer MLP with ReLU activation and hidden unit configurations of [256, 128], [512, 256], or [1024, 512] \end{itemize}
+The hyperparameter search space includes: \begin{itemize} \item Learning rate: $[10^{-7}, 10^{-4}]$ \item Dropout rate: $[0.05, 0.3]$ \item Outcome model architecture: single-layer MLP with ReLU activation and 50, 100, or 200 hidden units \item Deconfounder architecture: two-layer MLP with ReLU activation and hidden unit configurations of (256, 128), (512, 256), or (1024, 512) \end{itemize}

 We automated hyperparameter optimization using Optuna \citep{akiba_optuna_2019}, selecting the best parameters based on validation loss across 100 trials.
-For both hyperparameter tuning and nuisance function estimation, models were trained for up to 10000 epochs, with early stopping triggered if validation loss failed to improve for 5 consecutive epochs.
+For both hyperparameter tuning and nuisance function estimation, models were trained for up to 10,000 epochs, with early stopping triggered if validation loss failed to improve for five consecutive epochs.
 We used the Adam optimizer with a batch size of 256 and a weight decay of $10^{-8}$ to prevent overfitting.
 To stabilize training, we applied gradient clipping with a maximum norm of 1.0.
-The optimal hyperparameter configurations for each outcome measure are reported in Table~\ref{tab:hyperparameters}.
+For the sake of completeness, Table~\ref{tab:hyperparameters} reports the optimal hyperparameter configurations for each outcome measure.